microsoft/pxt/docs/writing-docs.md

 If the page is requested in non-English language, the `.md` files are first fetched from crowdin on the same branch as they would have been fetched from the repo (either `master` or `vN`).

+To see how this resolution applies in a particular target, you can try to load an non-existing URL - the error page will show you the list of locations tried.
+You may need to click a little 'More info' button to see it.

 ## Automated testing